BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 | recordId | Integer | The record ID, whether newly created or existing |

-The resonse to an invalid checklist submisson has not yet been defined......
+The response to an invalid checklist submisson has not yet been defined......

 **The CHECKLIST_JSON structure:**